sam4413/keen-crossplay-bypass/README.md

 # keen-crossplay-bypass
 Bypass keen's superimposed limits for EOS (Crossplay) servers!
-No longer shall you be limited to 3 planets or low sync range!
+No longer shall you be limited to 3 planets or low sync range!<br>
 **Please note this plugin is TORCH only.
-It will not work on vanilla Dedicated Server.**
+It will not work on vanilla Dedicated Server.**<br>
 Get it for yourself: https://torchapi.com/

 ## What it does